Serve with Commonwealth Corps

 Health and Nutrition

 The Commonwealth Corps Members will assist in outreach and engagement efforts to grow our food access partnerships and provide local food distribution support.
-Service members will perform the following: (a) Mobile Market Launch: engage food insecure communities and food access partners in a North Shore Mobile Market Coalition; support Mobile Market operations; provide nutrition education; and track results to develop an enterprise model for a new mobile market program in low-income North Shore communities; (b) Food Hub and Farm Production Support: alongside farmer trainees and farmer training staff, support educational goals and experiential farm programming in demonstration training plot, support demonstration plot maintenance with Practicum participants, volunteers including planting, weeding, harvesting of crops for food access and food hub markets; (c) Food Hub Logistical Support: support volunteer outreach, training, coaching, and food hub distribution logistics; (d) Volunteer Recruitment and Engagement: engage volunteers and identify volunteer needs on farm and in food hub; (e) Community Event Planning and Support: develop schedule of community engagement events on farm and volunteer roles needed, engage community partners to leverage outreach, and support execution of events and follow up services.
+Service members will perform the following: (a) Mobile Market Program Improvement: engage food insecure communities and food access partners in a North Shore Mobile Market Coalition; direct Mobile Market operations; provide nutrition education; and track results to develop an enterprise model for New Entry’s mobile market program in low-income North Shore communities; (b) Food Hub Logistical Support: support food hub warehouse packing and distribution logistics; volunteer training and management; (c) Food Hub and Farm Production Support: alongside farmer trainees and farmer training staff, support educational goals and experiential farm programming in demonstration training plot, support demonstration plot maintenance with Practicum participants and volunteers including planting, weeding, harvesting of crops for food access and food hub markets; (d) Volunteer Engagement: engage and lead volunteers on farm and in food hub; (e) Farm to School Program Development: support planning and programming to improve Farm-to-School connection between New Entry and local schools in our region; (f) Community Event Planning and Support: develop schedule of community engagement events on farm and volunteer roles needed, engage community partners to leverage outreach, and support execution of events and follow up services.

 Greater Boston